Other Names: Jevtana®

 About This Drug

-Possible Side Effects (More Common)
+Possible Side Effects

 - Bone marrow depression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
-Bone marrow depression usually happens 7 to 12 days after treatment and may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.
+This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.

 - Effects on the nerves are called peripheral neuropathy.
 You may feel numbness, tingling, or pain in your hands and feet.
 It may be hard for you to button your clothes, open jars, or walk as usual.
 The effect on the nerves may get worse with more doses of the drug.
 These effects get better in some people after the drug is stopped but it does not get better in all people.